learn-co-curriculum/optimizing-database-queries/README.md

 ### Use the database

-We'll get to database tips in a minute, but the ultimate database performance tips, is to lean on the database as much as possible.
+We'll get to database tips in a minute, but the ultimate database performance tip is to lean on the database as much as possible.
 Databases are still very good at what they do, and therefore we should use them.
-That is, instead of using a ruby method to select the proper data, or sum the proper data, lean on either activerecord or a raw sql query to perform the job.
+That is, instead of using a Ruby method to select the proper data or sum the proper data, lean on either activerecord or a raw SQL query to perform the job.

 ### N + 1 problem